Deathwish Enforcers Special Edition

 Overall, users report minor stability issues, including occasional visual glitches like objects not disappearing as expected after interactions, such as an exploding dynamite stick.

-“I experienced frequent crashes that made it impossible to progress in the game.”
+“I experienced frequent crashes that made it impossible to enjoy the game.”

-“The game is plagued by constant frame drops, making it hard to enjoy the experience.”
+“The game is plagued by stability issues, with constant lag and frame drops.”

 - grinding1 mentions